upb-lea/openmodelica-microgrid-gym/docs/parts/user_guide/examples.rst

--  If the parameter **adjust\_Ki\_only** is True, the agent tries to find an optimal value for the integral gain (Ki) of the controller in the range of [0, 300] (bounds, line 92) with a lengthscale of 50 (line 93).
+-  If the parameter **adjust\_Ki\_only** is True, the agent tries to find an optimal value for the integral gain (Ki) of the controller in the range of [0, 300]  with a lengthscale of 50.
 In the figure below on the x-axis is the value for Ki and on the y-axis the performance value calculated using the reward function mentioned above.